-I joined the OU as a new Lecturer in Criminology and Social Policy in December 2015.
-Prior to this I was a member of the ESRC funded Poverty and Social Exclusion in the UK (PSE UK) project team www.poverty.ac.uk.
-As community engagement lead on this project, I devised and ran a three-year community action research and digital storytelling collaboration between the Open University, Queens University, CFNI and marginalised communities in Northern Ireland documenting the impact and harms of UK austerity policy.
+From 2015 to 2019 I was a Lecturer in Social Policy and Criminology in SSGS.
+Prior to this I worked part time with the Open University on the ESRC funded Poverty and Social Exclusion in the UK (PSE UK) project www.poverty.ac.uk.
+As community engagement lead on this project, I devised and ran a three-year community action research and digital storytelling collaboration between The Open University, Queens University, Community Foundation for Norhtern Ireland and marginalised communities in Northern Ireland documenting the impact and harms of UK austerity policy.

-As a module team member on the new Masters in Crime and Global Justice (DD804), I have authored chapters on the politics of truth, state crimes and harms and transitional and global justice responses in the aftermath of genocide and mass atrocities.
-I am also teaching on a new Criminology Undergraduate module (DD105) and Deputy Chair of the level three module Personal Lives and Social Policy (DD305).
+As a module team member on the Masters in Crime and Global Justice (DD804), I authored chapters on the politics of truth, state crimes and harms and on global justice responses in the aftermath of genocide and mass atrocities.
+I also was a core member of the module team producing the new Criminology Undergraduate module (DD105), authored a chapter on deconstructing political crime and was a co-editor on Book 2 Introduction to Criminology.

-For Poverty and Social Exclusion UK (PSEUK) I produced a series of short films with families across the UK on the lived experience of poverty.
-Working with low income communities in Northern Ireland we shared community research findings on the impact of austerity with policy makers and the wider public.
-This included using online digital media, public screenings, briefings and presentations politicians and policy makers in Stormont.
+For the Poverty and Social Exclusion UK (PSEUK) in the UK project (2011-2013) I produced short films with families across the UK on the lived experience of poverty.
+I also worked with academics and low income communities in Northern Ireland developing a purposeful collective storytelling methodology to share community research findings on the impact of austerity with policy makers and the wider public.
+This included using online media, public screenings, briefings and presentations politicians and policy makers in Stormont.
 More recently, I was part of a small OU/FASS team assisting the NGO Community Foundation in Milton Keynes on producing their Vital Signs report documenting local strengths and challenges such as health, wellbeing and inequality .

-Throughout my career I have pushed the boundaries between research, impact and engagement and I see knowledge sharing as a core responsibility when undertaking academic research.
+Throughout my career I have pushed the boundaries between research, impact and engagement and I see two way knowledge sharing as a core responsibility when undertaking any academic research.

 Kent, G (2016) Shattering the silence: The power of ‘Purposeful storytelling’ in challenging social security discourses of blame and shame in Northern Ireland.
 Critical Social Policy,Vol 36: 124-141, Sage